Chen Min (Jin dynasty): Taking over Jiangnan

 Chen Min appointed more than forty members of the gentry clans of Jiangnan to serve under him.
 To win the gentry's support, Chen Min initially acted respectfully and generous toward them.
 He even provided salaries to those too ill or too old to take up the offices.
-However, Chen Min began to doubt the gentry's loyalty, so he considered killing them instead.
-One of his appointees, Gu Rong, persuaded him against it, so Chen Min changed his mind.
+His brother, Chen Chang (陳昶), was distrustful of the gentry and wanted him to execute them instead.
+However, at the advice of one of the appointees, Gu Rong, Chen Min decided against it.

 Chen Min sent his brother, Chen Hui (陳恢), to invade Jiangzhou and another brother, Chen Bin (陳斌), to invade Yangzhou.
 The two provinces did not anticipate Chen Min's attack.
 The Inspector of Yangzhou, Liu Ji (劉機), the Inspector of Jiangzhou, Ying Miao (應邈), and many other administrators fled their cities, allowing Chen Min's forces to occupy them.
 Chen Min's territory encompassed the ancient domains of the Wu and Yue states.
 Afterwards, Chen Min instructed his subordinates to acclaim him the Chief Controller of Jiangdong, Grand Marshal and the Duke of Chu and bestow him the Nine Bestowments.
 He also claimed he received an imperial edict that granted him control over the territory from the Yangzi to the Mian (沔水) and Han rivers, where he would welcome the emperor from the north.